Discover the definition and of 1 Ers, including the , , , and coping strategies. Explore the impact on relationships, health, and finances.

 Health Consequences

-- Physical Health: Engaging in 1 Er activities to excess can lead to physical health issues such as fatigue, lack of exercise, and poor nutrition.
+- Physical Health: Engaging in 1 Er activities to excess can lead to physical issues such as fatigue, lack of exercise, and poor nutrition.
 Neglecting self-care in favor of 1 Er pursuits can take a toll on overall well-being.

 - Mental Health: The constant pressure to keep up with 1 Er activities can lead to stress, anxiety, and even depression.
 The cycle of seeking validation through 1 Er behaviors can negatively impact mental health over time.